Troubleshooting & Decorating

 Creamed butter and sugar is the foundation of great spritz cookies.
 By creaming the butter and sugar you begin to dissolve the sugar in the butter, and you bring air into the dough which gives spritz their characteristic melt-in-your-mouth, light, airy texture.
 I (almost hilariously!) repeat it in every recipe: CREAM YOUR BUTTER!
 Use an electric mixer and set it to the highest setting, whipping your butter like you’re making buttercream frosting.
 Cream/whip it again after adding sugars, and again after your wet ingredients.
 This light, fluffy, airy foundation will give you exquisite little cookies with great texture and flavor! (*NOTE:I always suggest using Land O Lakes brand butter, as I know it will consistently cream well.
 Some generic butters result in a very stiff dough!)

-*If your dough is sticking to your fingers (even after washing and drying your hands) troubleshoot by adding flour (a tablespoon at a time) to overly soft or sticky dough.
+*If your dough is overly soft or sticking to your fingers (even after washing and drying your hands) troubleshoot by adding flour (a tablespoon at a time) to overly soft or sticky dough.

-*If your dough feels too stiff and like it would be difficult to press, add vanilla extract or water (a tablespoon at a time) until you achieve a soft, workable dough.
+*If your dough feels too stiff and like it would be difficult to press, add vanilla extract or water (a teaspoon at a time) until you achieve a soft, workable dough.